snyles/project-minesweeper/README.md

 # Minesweeper

-## Objective;
+## Objective
-This humble recreation of the legendary Minesweeper game seeks to capture the glory of one the best free games bundled with Windows™ that I played whenever bored at school.
+This humble recreation of the legendary Minesweeper game seeks to capture the glory of one the best free games bundled with Windows™ that I played whenever I was bored at school.

 ## Getting Started